ariannasg/django-training/README.md

    (env) ➜ python3 manage.py runserver
    ```
 - Checked http://127.0.0.1:8000/admin using the super user credentials
-- Created routing for home and pet_detail views.
+- Created routing for home and pet_detail views
 Checked result at http://127.0.0.1:8000 and http://127.0.0.1:8000/adoptions/1
+- Modified views and templates accordingly

 ## License
 This project is licensed under the terms of the MIT License.